Controlling dust in underground mines is one of the greatest ongoing challenges for mine operators in Australia.

 Additional basic control measures such as isolating dust from workers wherever possible, equipping workers with adequate protective equipment like respirators and preventing the formation of dust by watering materials and roads at low pressure are all common practices.

 Yet to truly mitigate the risks posed by dust in underground mines, more advanced solutions are required.
-Ventilation and basic control measures cannot soley be relied upon as best practise.
+Ventilation and basic control measures cannot solely be relied upon as best practices.
 Consider a dusty haul road in an underground mine.
 Haul truck tyres will inevitably churn up microscopic respirable dust which will enter the ventilation system and ultimately be inhaled by workers.